Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Examples and Discussion

 \subsection{$CO_2$ Sequestration Sites}

-We now illustrate the efficiency of Algorithms \ref{alg:minimal-leaders} and \ref{alg:min} using the problem of surface-based monitoring of $CO_2$ sequestration sites introduced in \cite{weimer2008relaxation}, for an instance that includes $81$ possible sensor placement locations.
-Moreover, we exemplify the fundamental design limit presented in Theorem 1, that the estimation error of the optimal linear estimator decreases only linearly as the number of sensors increases.
+We now illustrate the efficiency of Algorithms \ref{alg:minimal-leaders} and \ref{alg:min} using the problem of surface-based monitoring of $CO_2$ sequestration sites \cite{weimer2008relaxation}; these sites are used so to reduce the emissions of $CO_2$ from the power generation plans that burn fossil fuels.
+In particular, the problem of monitoring $CO_2$ sequestration sites becomes important due to potential leaks.
+In addition, since these sites cover large areas, power and communication constrains necessitate the minimal sensor placement for monitoring these leaks, as we undertake in this section.

-$CO_2$ sequestration sites are used so to reduce the emissions of $CO_2$ from the power generation plans that burn fossil fuels.
-In particular, the problem of monitoring $CO_2$ sequestration sites is important due to potential leaks, which we need to identify using a set of sensors.
-Specifically, since these sites cover large areas, power and communication constrains necessitate the minimal sensor placement for monitoring these leaks, as we undertake next: following \cite{weimer2008relaxation}, we consider a) that the sequestration sites form an $9 \times 9$ grid (81 possible sensor locations), and b) the onset of constant unknown leaks.
+Specifically, following \cite{weimer2008relaxation}, we consider a) that the sequestration sites form an $9 \times 9$ grid (81 possible sensor locations), and b) the onset of constant unknown leaks.
 Then, for all $k\geq 0$, the $CO_2$ concentration between the sequestration sites is described with the linear time-variant system

-where $x_k\equiv (d_k^\top, l_k^\top)^\top$, $d_k \in \mathbb{R}^{81}$ is the vector of the $CO_2$ concentrations in the grid, and $l_k \in \mathbb{R}^{81}$ is the vector of the corresponding leaks rates; $A_k$ describes the dependence of the $CO_2$ concentrations among the adjacent sites in the grid, and with relation to the occurring leaks ---it is constructed as in the Appendix C of \cite{weimer2010large}; finally, $C \in \mathbb{R}^{81 \times 81}$ is as in Assumption \ref{assump:Diag_C}.
-Hence, we run Algorithms \ref{alg:minimal-leaders} and \ref{alg:min} so to efficiently estimate $x_0$ of \eqref{eq:C02_sys} using a small number of sensors.
+where $x_k\equiv (d_k^\top, l_k^\top)^\top$, $d_k \in \mathbb{R}^{81}$ is the vector of the $CO_2$ concentrations in the grid, and $l_k \in \mathbb{R}^{81}$ is the vector of the corresponding leaks rates; $A_k$ describes the dependence of the $CO_2$ concentrations among the adjacent sites in the grid, and with relation to the occurring leaks ---it is constructed as in the Appendix C of \cite{weimer2010large}; and finally, $C \in \mathbb{R}^{81 \times 81}$ is as in Assumption \ref{assump:Diag_C}.
+Hence, next we run Algorithms \ref{alg:minimal-leaders} and \ref{alg:min} so to efficiently estimate the initial condition $x_0$ of \eqref{eq:C02_sys} ---and as a result, detect the constant leaks among the sequestration sites.

 In particular, we run Algorithm \ref{alg:minimal-leaders} for $k \leftarrow 100$, $\mathbb{C}({x}_0)$, $\mathbb{C}(v_{k'})\leftarrow I$, for all $k' \in [0,k]$, and $R$ that ranged from $\log$ $\det (\Sigma_{z_{99}},[81])\cong -62$ to $\log\det(\Sigma_{z_{99}},\emptyset)=0$ with step size ten ---since in \eqref{eq:C02_sys} the process noise is zero, $z_{99}=x_0$.
 The corresponding number of sensors that Algorithm \ref{alg:minimal-leaders} achieved with respect to $R$ is shown in the left plot of Fig.~\ref{fig:Alg1and2together}: as $R$ increases the number of sensors decreases, as one would expect when the estimation error bound of \ref{pr:min_set} is relaxed.